cased/cased-cli/README.md

 ## About

-* cased-cli is an open source SSH client bundled with some nice extra features
+* cased-cli is an open source SSH client that brings the power of Cased to everyone's local terminal
 * Project status: working/prototype

 ## Table of contents